gazoland/twitter-pipeline/README.md

 2 - We also want collect data about all these users' tweets throughout the year of 2022 since Jan.
 1st.
 Information about each tweet will include: content (text and entities mentioned within the text), date created, conversation id, user_id being replied to, referenced tweets and public metrics (total of likes, retweets, replies and quotes).
 The tweets data will be collected every 4 hours.

 3 - Since the tweets' public metrics change over time, we will need to request this information many times for the same tweets.
-This step will run separately from the previous one.
+This step will run separately from the previous one, every 2 hours.

 ### 2. ETL